databrary/policies/agreement.md

 ### Responsibilities of Authorized Investigators

 Authorized Investigators must adhere to the Databrary Rights and Responsibilities policy.
-In addition, Authorized Investigators must acknowledge and agree to comply with Databrary’s three guiding ethical principles, which are to:
+In addition, Authorized Investigators must acknowledge and agree to comply with Databrary's three guiding ethical principles, which are to:

 - Treat Databrary data with the same high standard of care that they treat data collected in their own lab.
 - Ensure that participants' wishes about sharing their data are respected.